Open-Verifik/zelf-online-version/README.md

-Based on the provided code and PPT summary, here's a professional `README.md` for your GitHub repository:

----

 # Zelf Name Service (ZNS) - Backend API

 Welcome to the official repository for the **Zelf Name Service (ZNS)** Backend API, part of the **Zelf Wallet** project.
 This API offers essential functionalities for searching and registering Zelf names, encrypting and decrypting wallets, and managing ZelfProofs.